 An effort was made to regain what had been lost in Deccan, and governors and troops were dispatched to the different districts; who in the way of plunder performed considerable feats.
 But in the mean time disturbances of a new description broke out in Guzerat.
 Of the mercenary troops, composed of Tartars, Afghauns, and other hardy races from the North, in which consisted a great proportion of the armies of the Mahomedan emperors of Hindustan, a considerable number, during some ages, had been Moguls.
 Of these it would appear that a considerable body had been sent to keep in check the turbulent inhabitants of Guzerat.
 They began now to commit depredations, and to set the power of Mahomed at defiance.
 Mahomed resolved to punish and extirpate them.
 The presence of the emperor, and their fears made them withdraw from Guzerat; but they retired into Deccan; and took Dowlatabad by surprise.
-Mahomed allowed them little time to make an establishment. ventured to meet him in battle; when they were partly slain and partly dispersed.
-Before he could take the city, fresh disturbances arose in Guzerat,

-Leaving an Omrah to push the reduction of Dowla-BOOKIII. tabad, he hastened to the new insurgents.
-An army Chap.
-3. of no inconsiderable magnitude opposed him.
-He 1351-57. carried on his operations with vigour, and once more prevailed.
-But in the mean time the Moguls in Deccan, gathering strength upon his departure, defeated his General, and pursued his troops toward Malwa.
+Mahomed allowed them little time to make an establishment.
+They ventured to meet him in battle; when they were partly slain and partly dispersed.
+Before he could take the city, fresh disturbances arose in Guzerat.
+Leaving an Omrah to push the reduction of Dowlatabad mean time the Moguls in Deccan, gathering strength upon his departure, defeated his General, and pursued his troops toward Malwa.
 He resolved to march against them in person.
 But the settlement of Guzerat was an arduous and a tedious task.
 Before it was concluded, he fell sick, and died in the year 1351, after a reign of twenty-seven years.